hediblk/blackjack-sim/README.md

 ## Next Steps

-- The split and double down logic is incomplete and needs fixing
+- The split logic is too complex with this code as it stands as it requires keeping track of multiple hands at once --> may need to iterate over an array containing active hands
 - Build interactive UI instead of console
 - Implement some form of card counting strategy